-Even as my mania developed, and i spread my wings into other albums like Sergeant Pepper, Revolver and Rubber Soul, into Abbey Road, Help and Past Masters Volume 2, I discovered greater individual tracks, but no real challenge to Let it Be as my favourite listening experience.
+Even as my mania developed, and I spread my wings into other albums like Sergeant Pepper, Revolver, Rubber Soul, into Abbey Road and Past Masters Volume 2, I discovered greater individual tracks, but no real challenge to Let it Be as my favourite listening experience.

-It was only watching the anthology, and reading Peter Brown’s Love You Make, that I really began to clock that the band considered the “new phase” Beatles album an absolute crock of shit, a source of acrimony and embarassment.
+It was only watching the anthology, and reading Peter Brown’s brilliant Love You Make, that I began to understand that rather than considering Let it Be a peak, the band considered their “new phase” Beatles album an absolute crock of shit.
 This was distressing.

-Investigating the Get Back sessions, and listening to the Anthology three, I started to become flat-out obsessed with the project.
-I discovered the weird Lindsay-Hogg film and the rooftop concert, or those few clips that were obtainable back in the 90s.
-Most of all, I discovered that the project had produced a huge amount of half-attempted tracks.
+Investigating the Get Back sessions, and listening to the Beatles Anthology three, I started to become flat-out obsessed with the project.
+I discovered the weird Lindsay-Hogg film and the rooftop concert, and those few clips that were obtainable back in the 90s.
+Most of all, I discovered that sessions had produced a huge amount of half-attempted and absently picked tracks.

 I remember reading an Anthology Three review which lamented the incomplete potential of the band’s cover of the Buddy Holly song, Mailman, Bring Me No more Blues.

 Why couldn’t the band have tried a bit harder, I wondered?
-Why hadn’t they embraced the Get Back concept of stripped back, live rock’n’roll?
+Why had it all become such a mess?
 Suddenly my favourite album was transformed into an incomplete hodge-podge.
 Why hadn’t they made they album it could have been?

 In many respects, my relationship with Get Back became an unhealthy one.
-Life was far better when it simply was what it was to me, when I had no ideas about its history.
-There is, after all, no going back in time and fixing it.
+Life was far better when it simply was the album and nothing more, when I had no idea about its history.

-Still, this concept of an alternative album, with that alternative cover; the notion of how it might have been a more dignified and orderly final act, is for some reason irresistable to my deranged Beatlemaniac mind.
+Still, this concept of the album it might have been, with that alternative cover; the notion of a more dignified and orderly outcome, is for some reason irresistable to my deranged Beatlemaniac mind.

 The reasons for the mess the project became are much more interesting than simply ‘the band was falling apart’.
-My early reading pretty much conveyed ths standard mythology.: Yoko was there all the time, poisoning the band dynamic; John was doing horse; George was peevish and sick of understudy status; Paul wanted to control everyone.
+My early reading pretty much conveyed that standard mythology: that Yoko poisoned the band dynamic; that John was off his head on horse; that George was sick of understudy status; that Paul wanted to run the band.
 All of these things, to some extent, are true.

-But watching the excellent and equally Get Back obsessive “pop go the 60s”, a much more human story emerges: of a band that was underprepared, overambitious, and unable to pull the plug and start again.
-The common myth, that Paul was trying to ‘take control’ of the band, probably reflects that he was most bothered by this sense of chaos.
+But watching the excellent and equally Get Back obsessive “pop go the 60s”, a much more human story emerges: of a band that was underprepared, overambitious, and unsure almost to the end what it was they were doing.
+The common myth, that Paul was trying to take control of the band, probably reflects that he was most bothered by this sense of chaos.

-At first the idea was to rehearse White Album tracks, perform them live and film the whole process.
-Challenging, but doable.
+At first the idea was to rehearse white album tracks, perform them live and film the whole process.
+Very doable.
 Then they decided to do new songs, turning the project (probably unintentionally) into something far more complex: a fly on the wall documentary about the making of a new album – plus the concert aspect.

-As if that weren’t tough enough, it seems that when they began filming they simply didn’t have the songs ready for a new album, arriving with only a handful in some kind of finished state (understandable after pumping out an enormous double album in ’68).
+As if that weren’t tough enough, it seems that when they began filming they simply didn’t begin to have the songs ready for a new album, arriving with only a handful (understandable after pumping out the enormous white album only ten weeks before).